 Most importantly, we ask to be left in peace in order to grieve in private.

-Statement from Chief of the Defence Force, Air Chief Marshal Angus Houston
+Chief of the Defence Force, Air Chief Marshal Angus Houston

 “It is with deep regret that I inform you that an Australian soldier has been killed, when Taliban insurgents engaged an Afghan forward operating base with rockets.
 An Australian element was deployed at the base during the attack.
 The soldier died as a result of this indirect fire.
 No other Australian soldiers or other nationals were wounded in this attack,” Air Chief Marshal Houston said.